-SERVIR SERVICE THEORY OF CHANGE SERVICE NAME/TITLE: er SERVICE NAME/TITLE: enter service name or title Narrative description of the Theory of Change: Enter brief narrative description of service Theory of Change Adaptation Su stainable landscapes Service problem area: Check applicable problem area based on USAID categories.
-This will enable you to differentiate indicator(s) disaggregation and reporting requirements.
-For example, if the service envisions training, you will be able to report the number of people trained either under Adaptation or Sustainable Landscapes based on this classification.
-If cuts across both areas, and you do not wish to differentiate, then check both boxes.
-Geographic coverage: Enter country/countries to be covered by this service.
+SERVIR SERVICE THEORY OF CHANGE SERVICE NAME/TITLE: enter service name or title Narrative description of the Theory of Change: Enter brief narrative description of service Theory of Change are mosty or onlarige. ☐ Adaptation ☐ Su stainable landscapes Service problem area: to differentiate indicate example, if the service people trained either classification.
+If cuts a check both boxes. or(s) disaggregation and e envisions training, you under Adaptation or Su across both areas, and y SAID categories.
+This will enable you and reporting requirements.
+For a will be able to report the number of stainable Landscapes based on this you do not wish to differentiate, then Geographic coverage: Enter country/countries to be covered by this service.
 Note that when reporting on indicator data, it is strongly recommended that you note the country, even if this disaggregation is not required.
 Problem specification: Briefly describe the specific impact or effects of the development problem that this service intends to address.
 (Should align with same field in Service Concept Document.)
-EXPECTED CHANGES Impacts: Identify desired impac cts of the service on ber neficiaries.
-Outcomes: Identify desired outco mes that attainment of outputs is supposed to achieve.
-Outputs: Indicate desired output uts resulting from implei mentation of the service.
-Major inputs/activities: Identify major activitie es and inputs required fo or outputs to be achieved.
+EXPECTED CHANGES Impacts: Identify desired impacts of the service on beneficiaries.
+Outcomes: Identify desired outcomes that attainment of outputs is supposed to achieve.
+Outputs: Indicate desired outputs resulting from implementation of the service.
+Major inputs/activities: Identify major activitie es and inputs required for or outputs to be achieved.
 PARTNER EXPECTED ROLE STRATEGY Implementing partners: Individual or institution working collaboratively with SERVIR in designing, co-developing and sustaining a service.
 These partners may, in some cases, also be users.
 Identify any partners who directly work with you on development of the service.
 Note that this information will help you to report on SERVIR 5 indicator.
 Identify the specific role you expect the partner to play in development of the service.
 Identify the strategy to engage partners.
 Other partners: PARTNER EXPECTED ROLE STRATEGY Institution or individual interested in SERVIR and its services but not involved directly in developing services.
 Identify any other partners which may be relevant for service development or Identify the specific role you expect the partner to play.
 Identify the strategy to engage partners.